daesvi/LibraryManagementSystem/README.md

 ---
 ## Database

-MySQL is used as the database management system.
+SQL Server is used as the database management system.

 ---